inmanta/inmanta-core/docs/model_developers/plugins.rst

         print("inmanta")

 A more complex plugin accepts arguments and returns a value.
-Regular arguments, keyword-only arguments and variable arguments (`*args`, `**kwargs`) are all supported.
 Compared to what python supports as function arguments, only positional-only arguments are not supported.
 The following example creates a plugin that converts a string to uppercase: